The United Nations Office for Project Services (UNOPS)

 Working with the Ministry of Public Works in Argentina and local organizations, UNOPS is supporting these efforts by providing clean water to more than 350 people in 12 indigenous communities of Santa Victoria Este – through the construction of 75 rainwater harvesting and storage systems.

-The 75 cisterns are equipped with water separation systems to isolate the particles and sediments from the harvested water.
+The 75 cisterns are equipped with water separation systems to isolate the particles and sediments from the harvested water to make it safe.

 Each cistern can store up to 16,000 litres of clean water – enough for a family to respond to their basic needs for 6 months – building resilience to the long period of droughts in the region.